 If you did Option 1 on your main drive…

 - Drag the Microsoft Office 2011 v14.1.0 Identity to the trash.

 - Verify you are running the latest version.
 Under Help in the Menu bar, select “Check for Updates”.

 - Verify that you did the clean up of folders in the Microsoft User Data folder after SP2 updater.
 How to

 If you did Option 2, on an external drive…

 - Boot back into your main drive.
-Office is already updated to 14.2.4.
+Office should already be updated to SP2 or newer.

 Let’s finish this process….

 Option 1: Use the Recovered OMC.olm file